Chibkay/E-commerce-Web-App/README.md

 # Introduction

-This is a sample e-commerce application built for learning.
+This is a sample e-commerce application built for learning using LAMP.

 Here's how to deploy it on Linux CentOS systems: